Shared Latent Space by Both Languages in Non-Autoregressive Neural Machine Translation: Proposed Method

+The OSPC problem arises when the estimated posterior distribution tends to become independent of a conditional term.
+As illustrated in the example provided in Section \ref{subsec:variationl_nmt}, this occurs when the posterior estimator is sufficiently complex to disregard one side of the input information and there is an imbalanced importance between objective terms.
+Regarding the former factor, ladder inference exhibits a degree of resistance, as it incorporates the means and variances of both prior distributions through a simple dynamic.
+With the exception of extreme cases where a prior estimator assigns a zero mean or infinitely large variance, it is challenging to ignore one-sided information, contrasting with previous works' Transformer-based posterior models.

-Thanks to the collaborative posterior estimation, LadderNMT has no risk of the OSPC problem.
-We support this claim with the derivation of the optimal solution of the KL divergence term in \cref{eq:elbo_ladder_nmt_sup} with \cref{eq:sup_post_prior}.
-The KL divergence between Gaussian-like posterior and prior distributions is analytically derived as follows with \cref{eq:posterior_ladder_nmt_mu,eq:posterior_ladder_nmt_mu_xy,eq:posterior_ladder_nmt_sigma,eq:posterior_ladder_nmt_sigma_xy,eq:posterior_ladder_nmt1}.
+Furthermore, we assert that the structure of ladder inference prevents the OSPC problem stemming from the disproportionately large importance of KL divergences.
+To substantiate this claim, we derive the analytic solution of a KL divergence term, $D_{KL}[q(Z|X,Y) \parallel p(Z|Y)]$.
+Given that the posterior and prior distributions follow Gaussian families, the KL divergence term is derived as follows:

-where the indexing variables, $j$ and $n$, are omitted for brevity.
-The first partial derivative of $D_{KL}$ with respect to $\mu^{x}$ is derived as follows.
+The first and second derivatives of the KL divergence with respect to $\mu^x$ are derived as follows: